-There is currently no funding available for home educators on a day to day basis.
-The costs of day-to-day home teaching aren’t astronomical, but given there will be no financial support in this area, it is definitely worth considering how you will fund your child’s education before you embark on a homeschooling programme.
+There is currently no homeschool funding available for home educators on a day to day basis.
+Homeschooling costs of day-to-day home teaching aren’t astronomical, but given there will be no financial support in this area, it is definitely worth considering how you will fund your child’s education before you embark on a homeschooling programme.

 Homeschooling does not affect your right to claim child benefit.
 Child Benefit is payable for all children in full-time education up to the age of 20, whether they attend school, college or are educated otherwise as long as the education is not above Level 3.
 Level 3 includes A levels, some BTECs and a few other qualifications.
 HMRC accepts home education for child benefit purposes.

 Although there’s no specific homeschool funding, parents who homeschool are treated in the same way as other parents when it comes to Universal Credit.
 If you’re a single parent or the lead carer in a couple, your responsibilities will change as your youngest child gets older and will be tailored to your personal circumstances.
 The Jobcentre cannot suggest school as appropriate child care to a home educating parent claiming job seekers allowance when offered a job.
 There are flexibilities within Universal Credit to cater for the needs and personal circumstances of parents whilst they are looking for paid work, including those who wish to educate their children at home.

 For more information about Universal Credit head here:

 "When I chose to home educate my daughter because of bullying I chose EdPlace as an extra teaching support.
 I think its great and so does my daughter, she uses it daily with me and by herself and I can keep track of how she is doing and what subjects we need to concentrate more on.
 Brilliant and recommended."
 Jess

 "I home school my son and have done so for 7 years now.
 I am so pleased I came across EdPlace, invaluable, and easy to navigate.
 Great value for money.
 A great asset."
 Jenny H